What is the Assigned Risk Provider?

 Businesses end up having to purchase coverage from the assigned risk provider for a number of reasons.
 Some businesses are in a high risk industry that no carriers are willing to quote coverage to businesses in this industry.
 Sometimes the business is forced to purchase coverage from the assigned risk provider because the business has had too many claims within a short period time.
 A final common reason for winding up in the pool is because the business just does not generate enough revenue to justify the amount of risk their business takes on.
 Most states have some type of requirement for the business to try to obtain coverage from a certain number of providers on the open market before they can apply to the assigned risk provider.

 There are three main ways states go about providing employers with an assigned risk provider.
-States can provide their own fund, some states use NCCI and some states have a partner carrier who guarantees coverage for employers who cannot find coverage on the open market.
+States can provide their own fund, some states like Florida use NCCI and some states have a partner carrier who guarantees coverage for employers who cannot find coverage on the open market.
 Typically states who have a strong assigned risk provider enjoy the best rates on workers comp insurance.
 There are different ways to provide this strong provider, but typically the stronger this provider, the lower the rates employers pay.

 Utah is a good example of strong state provider.
 The fund is called the Workers’ Compensation Fund.
 It controls 57% of the market and is the main reason Utah enjoys some of the lowest rates in the country.
 Colorado is another state who operates their workers compensation system a tad differently than most states.
 Colorado has a partnership with Pinnacol.
 Pinnacol was begun around the time workers’ compensation became a requirement in the state and it was designed in partnership with the state government to guarantee competing coverage with carriers on the open market.
 This partnership does a fairly good job of keeping the rates reasonable for the employer’s of Colorado.
 Both of these states enjoy some of the lowest rates on Workers’ Compensation Insurance because of their strong Assigned Risk Providers.
 New York is an example of a state who operates their own assigned risk provider, but does not compete as well to keep rates reasonable.
 New Yorks’ state fund administered as a non profit agency.
 The state also has very difficult regulatory compliance regulations for employers in relation to workers compensation coverage.
 These regulations force many carriers out of the state market.
 These factors contribute to New York to having some of the highest workers compensation rates in the entire country.